Thank you for your interest in BUGS!

 Is there a chance my child will be offered a seat at BUGS if he or she is on the waiting list created by the lottery?

-Does my child stand a chance of getting a seat at BUGS if we do not live in District 15?
+Does my child stand a chance of getting a seat at BUGS if we do not live in Community School District (CSD) 15?

 Do you only accept applications for 6th grade?

-No. We will be accepting applications for both 6th and 7th grade students for the 2018-2019 school year.
+No. We are accepting applications for 6th, 7th and 8th grade students for the 2019-2020 school year.